freeseek/mocha/README.md

 Allelic shift pipeline
 ======================

 Some mosaic chromosomal alterations have been observed to affect preferentially some haplotypes causing biased allelic shifts at several loci (MPL, FH, NBN, JAK2, FRA10B, MRE11, ATM, SH2B3, TINF2, TCL1A, DLK1, TM2D3, CTU2).
-This type of analysis for DNA microarray data requires information about the mosaic chromosomal alterations to be extended across imputed heterozygous genotypes and a binomial test for biased allelic shift to be performed, as hs been done before (see Table 1 of <a href="https://doi.org/10.1038/s41586-018-0321-x">Loh et al. 2018</a>, Extended Data Table 1 of <a href="https://doi.org/10.1038/s41586-020-2430-6">Loh et al. 2020</a>, and Table 1 of <a href="https://doi.org/10.1038/s41586-020-2426-2">Terao et al. 2020</a>)
+This type of analysis for DNA microarray data requires information about the mosaic chromosomal alterations to be extended across imputed heterozygous genotypes and a binomial test for biased allelic shift to be performed, as hs been done before (see Table 1 of [Loh et al. 2018](https://doi.org/10.1038/s41586-018-0321-x), Extended Data Table 1 of [Loh et al. 2020](https://doi.org/10.1038/s41586-020-2430-6), and Table 1 of [Terao et al. 2020](https://doi.org/10.1038/s41586-020-2426-2))

 Import allelic shift information from the MoChA output VCF into a VCF file with imputed genotypes (optional for array data)
 ```